Peptide Storage After Reconstitution: What Changes and What Does Not

 That ratio doesn't change unless you add more solvent or allow evaporation.
 If you withdraw 0.1mL from a vial with a concentration of 2.5mg/mL, you've withdrawn 0.25mg of peptide.
 The remaining solution still has a concentration of 2.5mg/mL.
 This remains true regardless of storage duration.

 A vial stored for one day and a vial stored for one month contain the same calculated concentration if both started with identical reconstitution parameters.
-The difference isn't in the math.
+The difference isn't in the math, as explained in our Peptide Dosage Math Explained guide.
 The difference is in the assumption that the peptide still functions as expected.

 Peptide storage after reconstitution doesn't alter your dosage calculations.
 It alters the margin of error in those calculations.
 When you can't verify potency, time becomes a proxy for risk.
 The longer a vial sits, the more assumptions you're layering onto your original calculation.